There are in fact two complementary relationships as between the primes and the natural numbers.

 So properly understood, ultimate belief in such underlying consistency represents a giant act of faith in the entire subsequent mathematical enterprise.

-Equally, if the assumption that all the non-trivial zeros must lie on an imaginary line (through 1/2) is to be valid then the assumption that all real numbers lie on the number line must also be true.
+Equally, if the assumption that all the non-trivial zeros must lie on an imaginary line (through 1/2) is true, then the assumption that all real numbers lie on the number line must also be true.